 Ghanzi the capital of the Kalahari!

-Ghanzi is a small town consisting of +-12 000 residents, it's the administrative capital of the Ghanzi district.
+Ghanzi is a small town consisting of +-19 000 residents +-9300 Males and 9600 Females, it's the administrative capital of the Ghanzi district.

 To the north you will find the Ngami District, to the south is the Kgalagadi District, to the west Namiba and to the east the Central Kalahari Game Reserve.